jmares/automate_boring_stuff_python/README.md

 Installed `pyautogui` without problems on macOS Big Sur, but importing it in a script created a lot of error messages.

-Switched to Windows 10 where it works without problems.
+Switched to Windows 10 where it works without problems.cd ..